satwiksanand/multi-threading-in-java/README.md

 2. Hold and Wait: A thread is holding at least one resource and waiting for other resources that are being held by other threads.
 3. No Preemption: Resources cannot be forcibly taken away from a thread.
 4. Circular Wait: A set of threads are waiting for resources in a circular fashion.

+## What is Executors framework?

+Executors framework is a framework that provides a way to create and manage threads in a Java application.

+## What is the difference between Runnable and Callable?

+Runnable is an interface that is used to define a task that can be executed by a thread.
+Callable is an interface that is used to define a task that can be executed by a thread and returns a result.

+Runnable does not return a result and does not throw a checked exception.
+Callable returns a result and throws a checked exception.

+Runnable has a method called `run()` and Callable has a method called `call()`.
+Callable is a subinterface of Runnable.